Doing Physical Therapy? Massage Therapy Can Vastly Improve Results!

 The goal of many physical therapy exercises is to help strengthen any weak muscles that are causing pain symptoms.
 The goal is that by strengthening weak muscles, the body will move & feel healthier.
 But that's only half the picture.

-The right massage therapist will focus on releasing these tight muscles as well as lengthening them when they've gotten short.
+The right massage therapist in NYC will focus on releasing these tight muscles as well as lengthening them when they've gotten short.
 This can help effectively decrease pain while also improving range of motion and helping the nervous system learn how to move better!

-3) Massage therapy can help post-surgery.
+3) Massage therapy can help post-surgical recovery.